Time's managing editor Richard Stengel joined Meredith, Matt, Ann and Al, on

 The following is the full transcript of the segment as it was aired on the December 14 Today show:

 MEREDITH VIEIRA: Time magazine has picked its Person of the Year since 1927.
 The choice can sometimes be surprising, sometimes controversial, but always interesting.
 And we're gonna reveal this year's live, right here on Today, on Wednesday.
 But first a sneak peek at 2009's short list.
 Nancy Pelosi, Speaker of the House, one of the most politically-powerful women in U.S. history, she's helping to spearhead the push for health care reform.
 Steve Jobs, the founder of Apple and a visionary whose technology empire is revolutionizing power and media and communication.
 Ben Bernanke, chairman of the Federal Reserve.
 In his first term he's taken on a global economic crisis, vast unemployment and banking failures.
 Usain Bolt, the Jamaican runner who's unbelievable speed continues to break records in track and field, including his own.
 General Stanley McChrystal, the top commander in Afghanistan, working to make the war there a success.
 The Chinese worker, not an individual, but a growing influential group in one of the world's most powerful economies.
 And President Barack Obama, who was Time's Person of the Year in 2008.
 And Richard Stengel is Time's managing editor.
-Richard, good morning to you.-Geoffrey Dickens is the senior news analyst at the Media Research Center.
+Richard, good morning to you.

 RICHARD STENGEL, TIME: Good morning.
 You're all here!